kuberlab/docs/docs/index.md

 ## Running your Project

 In the project screen, you will see several tabs.
-You can run template code from either the 'Jupyter' or the 'Tasks' tab.
-The former allows you to step through the code and read the notes, hence is the easier method.
-The latter is the tab that is used for the production flow, and allows you to define several tasks that can be run either serially or in parallel, and any number of combinations of both.
+You can run your code from the 'Tasks' tab.
+This tab is used for the production flow, and allows you to define several tasks that can be run either serially or in parallel, and any number of combinations of both.

 The 'Sources' tab allows you to navigate the directory structure and look at all the template files.
 If you wish to connect your own sources, you can do this here, by adding a new source path.